Comprehensive User Guide for API Configuration with Biometric Machines and Admin Tools – A First Time Setup Guide

 • Status Filters:

-• All: Displays all devices.
+• All: View all registered devices.

-• Online: Devices currently active and connected.
+• Online: Devices that are actively connected.

-• Offline: Devices that are not reachable.
-Refer https://forum.camsbiometrics.com/how-to-bring-the-cams-biometrics-machine-online/ for resolving any connectivity issue in the hardware
+Refer https://forum.camsbiometrics.com/how-to-bring-the-cams-biometrics-machine-online/ for resolving any connectivity issue in the hardware.

 • Queued: Devices with pending actions.

-• Active License: Devices with valid, active licenses.
+• Active License: Devices with valid licenses.

-• Expiring Soon: Devices with licenses nearing expiration.
+• Expiring Soon: Licenses nearing expiration.

 • Add Verified Devices: Shortcut to add new verified devices.